ZKAW/PyPass/README.md

 **HOW TO INSTALL:**

-No installation required, just launch the script with `python3 PyPass.py`
+No installation required, just launch the script with:
+`python3 PyPass.py`

 **HOW TO HELP ME:**